Soviet architectural modernism: Stylistic features

 It would, however, be incorrect to fully equate this architectural style with brutalism, since there were differences.
 For example, a feature of Soviet modernism was the use of facing materials (marble, sandstone, shell limestone, ceramics, and others).

 Another characteristic of this style (especially in its developmental stage) was decorativeness—for instance, mosaic panels, bas-reliefs, and other modernist decorative elements of monumental art.
 Mass glazing of building surfaces was also typical, partly reminiscent of constructivism.

 Research

 A significant role in defining the style was played by the study (in fact, a photo album) of French photographer Frédéric Chaubin, as well as the photo series "Spomenik" by Belgian photographer Jan Kempenaers.
+Similarly, the typology of Soviet bus stops was brought to international attention through the documentation work of Canadian photographer Christopher Herwig.

 In this context, attention should also be given to the study of architect Felix Novikov, published by Tatlin Publishing under the title "Soviet Modernism: 1955–1985," as well as the work on the creativity of Armenian architects "Architecture of Soviet Modernism."

 Main examples of the style

-Examples of Soviet modernism included the following buildings: Great Moscow State Circus, Pavilion No. 70 "Moscow" at VDNH, Moscow Palace of Pioneers, the State Kremlin Palace, the ensemble of Victory Park on Poklonnaya Hill, Ostankino Tower, the residential district Chertanovo Severnoye, the AZLK Museum building, the Central Wedding Palace, and the branch of the Central Museum of V. I. Lenin in Kyiv, among others.
+Examples of Soviet modernism include the following buildings: Great Moscow State Circus, Pavilion No. 70 "Moscow" at VDNH, Moscow Palace of Pioneers, the State Kremlin Palace, the ensemble of Victory Park on Poklonnaya Hill, Ostankino Tower, the residential district Chertanovo Severnoye, the AZLK Museum building, the Central Wedding Palace, and the branch of the Central Museum of V. I. Lenin in Kyiv, among others.
+In July 2026, UNESCO designated ten sites belonging to the Soviet modernist style in Tashkent as a World Heritage Site.